codecues/aimanager/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-#Often Curious
+#Often Curious <br>

-With over a decade of experience spanning multiple domains—EdTech, Retail POS, HRMS, XR, Asset Management, and the Creative Space—the urge to document these learnings has become essential, if only for self-reference.
+Heyy Tharif.M  here, a tech enthusiast with over a decade of experience across diverse domains—EdTech, Retail POS, HRMS, XR, Asset Management, and the Creative Space.
+Over the years, I’ve realized the importance of jotting down my learnings, not just for self-reference but also to share with like-minded individuals.

-Having hosted and managed dozens of websites, this platform marks a new beginning.
-Welcome to AI-Manager.in: a space dedicated to sharing insights, tech tips, and productivity hacks inspired by the journey so far.
+After hosting and managing dozens of websites, I’m excited to introduce AI-Manager.in—a space where I share insights, tech tips, and productivity hacks inspired by my journey.

 > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip }